 For an easy way to make a good-looking leather cockpit coaming for your next open-cockpit airplane, check yard sales for old, worn-out leather handbags.
 The shoulder straps have nicely stitched and rounded edges and, with a good pair of scissors, you can cut sections of the strap edging free.
 Cut the section to the size coaming you need and remove the inner core.
 Cut to length, peel the two edges open and attach to the open edge around the cockpit.
 Glue in place with a touch of CA adhesive or white canopy glue.
 Voila!—an inexpensive, easy to fabricate scale detail.
 You can now proudly say, “My cockpit coaming is a “Louis Vuitton” or a “Prada.”

 When you have to laminate two large sheets of plywood together, it is often difficult to get a consistent glue bond if you just use edge clamps.
-I fill up sealable plastic bags with aquarium gravel to make handy weight bags.
-You can also use sand, but my daughter has lots of fish so I steal the gravel from her.
+Fill up sealable plastic bags with aquarium gravel to make handy weight bags.
+You can also use sand.

-I’m old-school and try to save my hobby bucks whenever I can.
-There are all sorts of propeller balancers out there for sale, but none of them work any better than my old, tried and true technique using single-edge razor blades.
+There are all sorts of propeller balancers out there for sale, but none of them work any better than the old, tried and true technique using single-edge razor blades.
 Simply get two blocks of wood (balsa or pine will do) and glue them to a sturdy base.
 On top of the blocks, glue the razor blades vertically (sharp edge up) at the same height and level with each other.
 Insert a drill rod (or a snug-fitting hobby knife handle) into the propeller hub and place on top of the razor blades.
 Now balance your propeller.
-I’ve been doing it this way for many years!